We may earn money or products from the companies mentioned in this post.

 A few of these people I’ve stalked for a couple of years now, and they never cease to deliver jaw-dropping transformations!

-I wanted to put together this post to show you what a little time (I hesitate to say little..) and paint and creativity can do to make something old and sometimes quite ugly, into something anyone would LOVE to showcase in their home!
+I wanted to put together this post to show you what a little time (I hesitate to say little..) and paint and creativity can do to make something old and sometimes quite ugly, into furniture anyone would LOVE to showcase in their home!

-Also, don’t you hate when you see an awesome furniture make-over but there isn’t any products or DIY information listed??
+Also, don’t you hate when you see awesome furniture makeovers but there isn’t any products or DIY information listed??
 Well these fabulous people have all kindly provided materials used so you can re-create the look!!
 Show them some love and check out their pages, this is just a taste of what they do!

 Let’s get to it, shall we??